Eternally Speaking Now

 Do you want to know something fun about the Feast of Trumpets?

-Beyond that, regardless of feast days, none of us knows when the final day of our own lives will be.
+That said, regardless of feast days, none of us knows when the final day of our own lives will be, right?

 May Jesus find us faithful and ready when that day comes.